 The concluding holes are a quality mixture given the continuing pattern of up and down.
 The concluding par-4 hole at 458 yards is a beast -- going uphill -- as in UPHILL -- all the way from tee to green.
 Those getting on the putting green at the 18th will have much to cheer about since so many people will invariably not make the kind of club adjustments called upon.

 Play Sanctuary Golf Club in Paris on simulator

-Alone or with friends, whether you are a golfer or not, you can play Sanctuary Golf Club (or one of other 99 international courses available) in Paris, on simulator, in very realistic conditions and spend a good time.
+Alone or with friends, whether you are a golfer or not, you can spend a good time and play Sanctuary Golf Club (or one of other 99 international courses available) in the Paris area, on simulator, in very realistic conditions.

 In one click, you can choose to play a selection of holes or the whole course; you can adjust about twenty parameters and display modes and customize the gaming experience and difficulty: the tee-box that is right for you, wind strength, pin position, green speed, fairway hardness, etc ...) or simply you can keep the settings that are available to you.
 You can also try one of the 35 scoring systems available, for more fun.

 You can also choose to take a golf lesson on this course, and enjoy the precision of trajectory measures and the beautiful surroundings.

 Please note that the severity index specified above is meant in ideal conditions i.e. no wind, pin position easy,...

 If you add some wind, it's a different ball game, some courses can become very difficult.